1635 W. Belmont Avenue,

 6 people favorited this theater

-The theater opened in 1925 for the Lubliner & Trinz circuit and was taken over by the Balaban & Katz chain in May of 1930.
-The Belmont was designed by W.W.
-Ahlschlager, who was also the architect of the Roxy and Beacon Theatres in New York City.
-This 3200-plus seat palace was originally a venue for both live entertainment and movies, but later turned to movies only.
+The Belmont Theater opened in 1925 for the Lubliner & Trinz circuit and was taken over by the Balaban & Katz chain in May of 1930.
+The Belmont Theater was designed by W.W.
+Ahlschlager, who was also the architect of the Roxy Theatre and Beacon Theatre in New York City.
+This 3,200-plus seat palace was equipped with a Wurlitzer 4 manual, 20 ranks organ which was opened by organist Preston H. Sellers Jr. Originally a venue for both live entertainment and movies, it later turned to movies only.

-In the mid 1960s, the movie house was converted into a bowling alley, which it remained until closing in the mid 80s.
+In the mid-1960’s, the movie house was converted into a bowling alley, which it remained until closing in the mid-1980’s.

-In 1996, with the revival of the Lakeview neighborhood in full swing, a mixed condominium and retail complex was built on the site of the Belmont, which was demolished except for its Spanish Baroque style terra-cotta facade.
+In 1996, with the revival of the Lakeview neighborhood in full swing, a mixed condominium and retail complex was built on the site of the Belmont Theater, which was demolished except for its Spanish Baroque style terra-cotta facade.

 Just login to your account and subscribe to this theater